 Military members are used to certain perks and benefits of being enlisted, so it’s understandable that members wonder whether Uber will give them some leeway as long as they have a valid license, insurance, and a good driving record in another state.

-My question: “Drivers need in-state license and in-state insurance in most states.
+My question: “Drivers need an in-state license and in-state insurance in most states.
 Does Uber make an exception for US military members?”

 Uber’s answer: “Unfortunately, these documents are needed even if you are a military member.
 However, those who are military veterans or active duty (or their spouses) are able to toggle a feature that shows their riders their military affiliation.“